KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Further work

 Below I will provide a list of the things that I plan to further accomplish with the security testing of Besder camera:
+1. Analyze encryption certificate information on all the cloud servers to whom the Besder IP camera connects.
-1. Impersonate the IP camera and download the camera's firmware from cloud service provider.
+2. Impersonate the IP camera and download the camera's firmware from cloud service provider.
 2. Use special tools to analyze the downloaded firmware and try to reverse engineer the code.
 3. Find the function that is used for encrypting the sent data and reverse engineer the algorithm used for this function.
 4. Inspect the code for potential security risks.